idoqo/vollect/README.md

 The response is a 200 OK header with an empty body.

 ## How it works
 The _queue_ contains *Tasks* which are saved to a PostgreSQL database.
+The tasks are run sequentially that is, only one task is running at a given time.
 A task has:

 - ID: The task ID in the database
 - Name: A random name for the task, should be unique.